-235. Mechanisms for global coordination of statistical activities have already been described in section 3 including a number of United Nations system-specific mechanisms, such as the meetings of United Nations chief statisticians.
-In addition, there are more generic mechanisms in place to ensure United Nations system coherence and coordination at the global, regional and national levels.
-Ultimately, it is the General Assembly that establishes key system-wide policy orientations for the development cooperation and country-level modalities of the United Nations system and the Economic and Social Council, which provides coordination and guidance to the United Nations system to ensure that those policies are implemented.
+236. Mechanisms for global coordination of statistical activities have already been described in Section 3 including a number of UN system specific mechanism such as the meetings of UN chief statisticians.
+In addition, there are more generic mechanisms in place to ensure UN system coherence and coordination at the global, regional and national levels.
+Ultimately, it is the General Assembly that establishes key system-wide policy orientations for the development cooperation and country-level modalities of the United Nations system and the Economic and Social Council (ECOSOC) which provides coordination and guidance to the UN system to ensure that those policies are implemented.
 The comprehensive policy review of operational activities for development of the United Nations system, a General Assembly resolution, guides United Nations operation activities over a four-year period.

-236. The United Nations System Chief Executives Board for Coordination (CEB) is the prime instrument for strengthening the coordination role of UN inter-governmental bodies on social, economic and related matters.
+237. The United Nations System Chief Executives Board for Coordination (CEB) is the prime instrument for strengthening the coordination role of UN inter-governmental bodies on social, economic and related matters.
 It brings together the executive heads of 29 specialized organizations to deliver as one at the global, regional and country levels.
 No central authority exists to compel compliance by organizations of the system to act in a concerted manner.
 Coordination and cooperation are contingent upon the willingness of system organizations to work together in pursuit of common goals.
-The CEB meets twice a year under the chairmanship of the Secretary-General.
-It supported by two high-level committees on programmes (HLCP)154 and management (HLCM)155 as well as by the United Nations Development Group (UNDG).
+The CEB meets twice a year under the chairmanship of the UN Secretary-General.
+It supported by two high level committees on programmes (HLCP)155 and management (HLCM)156 as well as by the United Nations Development Group (UNDG).
 UNDG is responsible for coordinating operational activities at the country level.

-237. At the country level, the Resident Coordinator (RC) system encompasses all organizations of the United Nations system dealing with operational activities for development, regardless of their formal presence in the country.
-The aim of the RC system is to bring together the various United Nations agencies to improve the efficiency and effectiveness of operational activities at the country level.
-The UNCT encompasses all the entities of the United Nations system that carry out operational activities for development, emergency, recovery and transition in programme countries.
-It ensures inter-agency
+238. At the country level, the Resident Coordinator (RC) system encompasses all organizations of the United Nations system dealing with operational activities for development, regardless of their formal presence in the country.
+The aim of the RC system is to bring together the different UN agencies to improve the efficiency and effectiveness of operational activities at the country level.
+The UNCT encompasses all the entities of the UN system that carry out operational activities for development, emergency, recovery and transition in programme countries.
+It ensures inter-agency coordination